nukeolay/display_metrics/README.md

 # display_metrics

 Flutter plugin that provides display metrics such as real screen resolution, physical display size, ppi, diagonal.
-Also it contains BuildContext extension to transform inches & centimeters into Flutter logical pixels.
+Also it contains BuildContext extension to transform inches & millimeters into Flutter logical pixels.

 ## Features

 * Get real screen resolution, display size (inches) and PPI
-* Convert inches and centimeters into Flutter logical pixels
+* Convert inches and millimeters into Flutter logical pixels

 ## Install